sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 - Clicking on the "CREATE APPLICATION" button in the ArgoCD UI
 - Click on the "EDIT AS YAML" button
-- Copy and paste and then
+- Copy and paste the above yaml code and then
-- `Edit the yaml` as indicated above
+- `Edit the code` by changing the three values, as indicated above
 - Click SAVE and then
-- Click the CREATE button
+- Click the CREATE button to create the Application

-`IMPORTANT: Be sure to change the values in the above Application manifest: both namespaces & repoURL`
+`IMPORTANT: Be sure to change the three values in the above Application manifest: both "namespaces" & "repoURL"`

 You should see the provisioned application which looks like this: